guigove/Quotation/README.md

    This script will:

    - Create the .env file if it doesn't exists
-   - Create the vendor file if it doesn't exists
+   - Create the vendor folder if it doesn't exists
    - Start Laravel Sail containers
    - Install backend dependencies
    - Generate application keys